particle-iot/docs/src/content/reference/device-os/firmware.md

 Due to the limitations of `onExpired()` and the difference between platforms, we recommed not using this feature.

-## Application watchdog
+## Watchdog - Application

 {{since when="0.5.0"}}

 A **Watchdog Timer** is designed to rescue your device should an unexpected problem prevent code from running.
 This could be the device locking or or freezing due to a bug in code, accessing a shared resource incorrectly, corrupting memory, and other causes.

-Device OS includes a software-based watchdog, [ApplicationWatchdog](/reference/device-os/api/application-watchdog/application-watchdog/), that is based on a FreeRTOS thread.
+Device OS includes a software-based watchdog, [ApplicationWatchdog](/reference/device-os/api/watchdog-application/watchdog-application/), that is based on a FreeRTOS thread.
 It theoretically can help when user application enters an infinite loop.
 However, it does not guard against the more problematic things like deadlock caused by accessing a mutex from multiple threads with thread swapping disabled, infinite loop with interrupts disabled, or an unpredictable hang caused by memory corruption.
 Only a hardware watchdog can handle those situations.
 In practice, the application watchdog is rarely effective.

+Starting with Device OS 5.3.0, Gen 3 devices based on the nRF52840 (Boron, B Series SoM, Argon, Tracker SoM, E404X) and RTL827x (P2, Photon 2) can use the [hardware watchdog](#watchdog-hardware) built into the MCU.
+This is highly effective at resetting based on conditions that cause user or system firmware to freeze when in normal operating mode.
+It is only operational in normal operations mode, not DFU or safe mode.
+Using this, instead of the application watchdog, is recommended.

-The application note [AN023 Watchdog Timers](/hardware/best-practices/watchdog-timers/) has information about hardware watchdog timers, and hardware and software designs for the TPL5010 and AB1805.
+The page on [watchdog timers](/hardware/best-practices/watchdog-timers/) has information about external hardware watchdog timers, and hardware and software designs for the TPL5010 and AB1805.

 ```cpp
 // PROTOTYPES